JohnRuben717/todo-app-MEAN/README.md

 # Todo App built in MEAN Stack

 ## Set up
-- Copy the .env.example file in an .env file
 - Add proper config details in the .env file

 To install all the server dependencies, in the root folder, run